New Fall 2022 Middle Grade

 Unstoppable Us, Volume 1: How Humans Took Over the World By Yuval Noah Harari; illustrated by Ricard Zaplana Ruiz

-From world-renowned historian and philosopher Yuval Noah Harari, the New York Times bestselling author of Sapiens, comes an exciting, brand-new illustrated book for middle-grade readers that looks at the early history of humankind.
+NEW YORK TIMES BESTSELLER • From world-renowned historian and philosopher Yuval Noah Harari, the bestselling author of Sapiens, comes an exciting, illustrated book for middle school readers that looks at the early history of humankind.

 Even though we’ll never outrun a hungry lion or outswim an angry shark, humans are pretty impressive—and we’re the most dominant species on the planet.
 So how exactly did we become “unstoppable”?

 The answer to that is one of the strangest tales you’ll ever hear.
 And it’s a true story.

 From learning to make fire and using the stars as guides to cooking meals in microwaves and landing on the moon, prepare to uncover the secrets and superpowers of how we evolved from our first appearances millions of years ago.